STEM

 STEM Mentoring

 This nationally recognized program engages youth in science and technology exploration.
-Youth complete three units over the course of a year.
+Youths complete three units over the course of a year.
 Units include JR FLL robotics, Quickball Math, and the Endangered Species Adventure.
 We maintain a small group setting, ensuring that participants are able to benefit from individual attention and instruction.

 DIY STEM